-Since its establishment in 1995, the Group has grown to more than 70 schools spreading across Singapore, China, India, Indonesia, Korea, Japan, Malaysia, Cambodia, Vietnam, Hong Kong and Middle East today.
+Since its establishment in 1995, the Group has grown to more than 100 schools spreading across Singapore, China, India, Indonesia, Korea, Japan, Malaysia, Cambodia, Vietnam, Hong Kong, Myanmar and Middle East today.
 These schools are attended by children from diverse cultural backgrounds.
-Currently, over 6000 children from more than 61 nationalities attend EtonHouse international schools or pre-schools.
+Currently, over 10,000 children from more than 61 nationalities attend EtonHouse international schools or pre-schools.
 EtonHouse is also in the process of evaluating opportunities in other parts of Asia and beyond.

 The schools have a common vision of developing empowered young individuals, enthusiastic life-long learners and confident global citizens of the future.
 Through its curriculum, EtonHouse strives to focus on pedagogical integrity and research based best practice, acknowledge and respond to each learner’s full potential and develop an authentic partnership with families and community.

-The International School at Broadrick Road, the Pre-School in Newton and Orchard Road in Singapore and EtonHouse Suzhou, Wuxi and Nanjing in China are International Baccalaureate (IB) World Schools.
-EtonHouse Orchard and Newton are the first stand-alone pre-schools to acquire the IB PYP World School authorisation in Singapore.
+The International School at Broadrick Road, the Pre-Schools in Newton and Orchard Road (now moved to Thomson) in Singapore and EtonHouse Suzhou, Wuxi and Nanjing in China are International Baccalaureate (IB) World Schools.
+EtonHouse Thomson and Newton are the first stand-alone pre-schools to acquire the IB PYP World School authorisation in Singapore.
 These schools develop their curriculum based on the standards of the International Baccalaureate Programme.

 All EtonHouse primary schools have a strong literacy and numeracy focus, in conjunction with the strategies from the UK National Curriculum.
 Through carefully designed units of exploration offered within the framework of investigation, the conventional subjects of English, Mathematics, Social Studies, Science and Technology, The Arts (Music and Art), Personal and Social Development and Physical Education transcend boundaries and are offered in a genuine, inquiry based approach.
 Children’s curiosity and skills of observation are supported and valued and are the basis of the curriculum which aims to build skills of exploration and discovery; investigation and research; collaboration and team building.
 EtonHouse excels in its provision of language programmes.
 These programmes are offered daily in all centres.
 Opportunities exist in respective school settings for bilingual learning, immersion Pre-SAP programmes, cultural lessons and after-school supplementary classes.
 Languages offered across the EtonHouse schools include Mandarin, Japanese, Hindi, Korean and English as an Additional Language.
 All languages are taught by experienced mother-tongue language speakers.
 Through the excellent quality of these language programmes children can become truly bilingual speakers.